 Col 1:3.
 Again, thanks to God the Father of our Lord Jesus Christ, the One that redeemed us, saved us, made propitiation for us, intercedes for us… v 9 connects with v 8 (1 Jn 3:11,15-18), and vs. 18-22…

 Mt 18:19.
 Remember Gen 11:6?
 Imagine that with us today after what Jesus has provided (2 Cor 3:8; Heb 2:8)!
-It seems likely that our perfect Father wants His family in a oneness, and whenever we ask, we show the humility that show us to be open to receive from His providence (Eph 1:3-12), because we accept [trust, believe] His Word, His promise of us being His stars shining [radiating + reflecting] His Light and immortal Life to all the world.
+It seems likely that our perfect Father wants His family in a oneness, and whenever we ask, we show the humility that show us to be open to receive [live out] from His providence and stop begging God for what He already provided (Eph 1:3-12; 1 Pet 1:1-25), because we accept [trust, believe] His Word, His promise of us being His stars shining [radiating + reflecting] His Light and immortal Life to all the world.
 We believe [accept, trust, cling to] His Word already spoken and providence through His cross, as a finished work, so that when we prophecy, we reveal Spirit Life, sonship, and power [authority] of a genuine child of God.
 These results = fruit, and give us joy unspeakable.
 This is a truly abundant life – everlasting Life.

 Peace and Joy and real abundant life to you in Christ!